 What is a VPS?

-A VPS (Virtual Private Server) is a web server setup inside a large powerful shared computer connected to the internet.
-This computer contains a limited number of servers that can be used by other customers.
+A VPS (Virtual Private Server) is a web server setup inside a large powerful computer in a data center connected to the internet.
+This computer contains multiple servers that can be used by other customers.
 These customers share the server but not their allocated resources.
 This type of hosting is much cheaper than dedicated hosting accounts.

 What is a dedicated server?

 A dedicated web server is a server in a data center that exclusively belongs to you which is not shared with other customers.
 This hosting system is much more expensive than a virtual private server.

 Hopefully this summary was good enough to explain VPS vs dedicated server.
 However, we invite you to read on to learn everything about the details.

 VPS vs dedicated server comparison from this wonderful Cloud hosting company.

 At this Cloud provider the basic differences between dedicated and VPS are no different as mentioned above.

 However, to give you a better idea of the price differences between VPS and dedicated, we will show you a price comparison here:

 - Their cheapest VPS plan costs $6.50 a month while the lowest priced dedicated plan costs $36.67.
 So this dedicated hosting plan costs more than 5 times the cheapest VPS!